 It has been our experience that people are looking for basically three things when considering joining a church: a place to worship, fellowship, and an opportunity to do good works.
-At Tapestry Campus people are encouraged to explore their own ideas about spirituality within the framework of the 7 principles which unite us as a group.
+At Tapestry people are encouraged to explore their own ideas about spirituality within the framework of the 7 principles which unite us as a group.
 A variety of viewpoints are expressed in the pulpit and presenters include both lay speakers and ordained ministers.

-We are proud of the activities and social groups at Tapestry Campus which include spiritual parenting, the cooking covenant, crafting, meditation, the men’s group, Second Saturday Supper, and many others.
-People wishing to help in the community will find plenty of opportunities at Tapestry Campus.
+We are proud of the activities and social groups at Tapestry which include spiritual parenting, the cooking covenant, crafting, meditation, the men’s group, Second Saturday Supper, and many others.
+People wishing to help in the community will find plenty of opportunities at Tapestry.
 Our Faith in Action activities include blood drives, beach clean-ups, the AIDS walk, visiting retirement homes, and participating in the MS 150 cycling event.